LeoRiether/leoriether.github.io/content/posts/2022-01-21-kmp/index.md

 tags = ["kmp", "nfas", "automata"]
 +++

+---

+IMPORTANT UPDATE: this post has been finished by arthur_9548 on Codeforces!
+You can read it in full [here](https://codeforces.com/blog/entry/146191).
+In the spirit of keeping the WIP blog WIP, the current article will stay incomplete.

+---

 Originally written in [github](https://gist.github.com/LeoRiether/c61b7f709b7826f47bc67f0c5d0d9b6b).
 This article assumes you already know DFAs and NFAs (including subset construction).